mjn33/ron-objmask-workaround/README.md

 ## Usage

-Run the following command, passing the location of the game's data directory, which contains both balance.xml and unitrules.xml needed for this tool to work, e.g.:
+Run the following command from the command line, passing the location of the game's balance.xml file.

-    ron-objmask-workaround "C:\Program Files (x86)\Steam\steamapps\common\Rise of Nations\Data"
+    ron-objmask-workaround "C:\Program Files (x86)\Steam\steamapps\common\Rise of Nations\Data\balance.xml"

-This will output the fixed balance as `balance_out.xml` in the data directory.
+The game's unitrules.xml should be in the same directory for this tool to work.
+This will output the fixed balance file to standard output, where it can be redirected to a file.

 ## License